tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

 The idea presented here is a naive implementation of Two-factor authentication.
 The objective here is to demonstrate how to implement it in a functional programming language, F#.
 Things like TLS/HTTPS, preventing CSRF and other attacks are ignored for brevity.

-> This blog post is my contribution towards [fsharp advent calendar 2016](https://sergeytihon.wordpress.com/2016/10/23/f-advent-calendar-in-english-2016/).
-Do check out other great fsharp posts!
+> This blog post is a part of [fsharp advent calendar 2016](https://sergeytihon.wordpress.com/2016/10/23/f-advent-calendar-in-english-2016/).

 ## Prerequisite

-This blog post assumes that you are familiar with the concept of Two-factor authentication and know how Google Authenticator works.
+This blog post assumes that you are familiar with the concept of Two-factor authentication and Google Authenticator.

-If you are encountering this for the first time or not very much sure, then check out the below resources to get a picture of what it is all about.
+If you would like to know more about these, check out the below resources to get a picture of what it is all about.

 * [Two-step verification](https://www.google.com/landing/2step) by Google
 * [How Google Authenticator works](https://garbagecollected.org/2014/09/14/how-google-authenticator-works/)